YiLimath/YiLimath.github.io/_posts/2024-10-01-blog-post-1-Birational-Locus.md

 ----
 ## Note-3 Non-KLT locus

 NKLT locus is one of the central object in birational geometry.
+It will be the key to understand the log canonical geometry.
 We will study this locus in greate details.
 Here are the topics that will be covered in this part of note: Basic properties of NKLT locus, Shokurov rationally connected theorem.

 ---